-Summary - Extend bus route services 901 to traverse the northern sector of the site.
+Summary - Extend bus route services 901 to traverse at least the northern sector of the site (via the Estate Road and Internal Road 2) possibly taking advantage of the possible future link to (the as yet unformed) Greenhills Avenue.

 Timeframe - Year 0 to 5.
 Responsibility: DoT